tBuddy00/itsm-killer/kubernetes/kub_first_service/step2_exposing/step2_exposing.md

 | ----------- |:-----------:| -----------:| :-----------| --------:| ---:|
 | kubernetes  |  ClusterIP  |  10.xx.0.1  | \<none\>    |  443/TCP | 18d |

-Here, you can observe the *kubernetes service*, including its *type*, *IP*, and *port*.
+Here, you can quickly observe the *kubernetes service*, including its *type*, *IP*, and *port*.

-To create a service for your deployment, you can use the `kubectl expose` command.
+To easily create a service for your deployment, you can use the `kubectl expose` command.
 For example:

 `kubectl expose deployment/itsm-srv-deploy --port=8080 --target-port=80 --name="webshop-srv"`{{exec}}